logseq/docs/pages/tutorial.md

 title: Tutorial
 ---

-## This is a 10 minutes tutorial on how to use Logseq, let's get started!
+## This is a 10 minutes tutorial on how to use Logseq.
+Let's get started!
 :PROPERTIES:
 :background_color: rgb(38, 76, 155)
 :END: